 SP2 Indicator 8

 Indicator The number of planning applications refused on design grounds.

 Objective OB2; OB23; OB24

 Key Policies SP2 Related Policies BE1

 Indicator Target Outcome Trigger

-The number of planning applications refused on design grounds.
-No application permitted contrary to the policy framework.
-Adoption 2016 One application permitted
+The number of planning applications refused on efused on contrary to the policy Adoption 2016 One application permitted contrary to the policy

-AMR 2017 contrary to the policy framework.
+design grounds.
+AMR 2017 framework.

 AMR 2018

 AMR 2019

 AMR 2020

 AMR 2021

+AMR 2022

 Action

-- Apart from small scale/householder proposals, 10 applications were refused for reasons including design grounds during the monitoring period. - No applications were permitted contrary to the design policy framework
+- A total of 15 applications were refused for reasons including design grounds during the monitoring period. - No applications were permitted contrary to the design policy framework